 If Carrie in Example 3 decided to use the simplified method for working out her 2018/19 profits she will have until 31 January 2021 (anniversary of the filing date of 31 January 2020 for 2018/19 self-assessment tax returns) or such later date as HMRC decide in which to make the election.

-In practice you probably make this decision before you complete your return and filing this by the usual filing deadline will be accepted as the notification.
+In practice you would probably make this decision before you complete your tax return.
+Filing this by the usual filing deadline will be accepted by HMRC as the relevant notification.

 Capital allowances are allowances that you get on plant and machinery you acquire for your business.
 For more information on capital allowances, see Helpsheet 252 Capital allowances and balancing charges.